pubky/pubky-knowledge-base/Explore/Pubky App/Backend/Indexer.md

 The Indexer is a specialized component that plays a crucial role in the system by normalizing and transforming the aggregated data from multiple [[Homeservers|homeservers]] into a unified view.
 This enables cross-data store search, queries, and discovery, allowing users to access and analyze data from various sources in a seamless and efficient manner.

+[[Pubky Nexus|Pubky Nexus]] is the production implementation of this indexer architecture, combining sophisticated event processing with Neo4j graph database and Redis caching for high-performance social graph operations.

 ### Characteristics